 This is just a quick overview of what we tested in our huge web hosting comparison project.
 I’ll go into more detail about the process later on, but first, here are the top web hosts for Ireland.

-If you sign up for a four-year plan, Hostinger costs close to nothing.
+If you sign up for a four-year plan, Hostinger is very reasonably priced.
 But as you can imagine, I had my reservations.
 For one, I thought that Hostinger might compromise on performance in order to stay cheap.
 So I put it to the test.

 To my surprise, Hostinger did very well.
 In fact, it was one of the fastest low-cost hosts I’ve tested, and the results were consistent over several benchmarks.
 For personal blogs and business pages, its shared hosting plans are a perfect fit.